ingelise/risk-atlas-nexus/docs/ontology/BenchmarkMetadataCard.md

 # Class: BenchmarkMetadataCard

 _Benchmark metadata cards offer a standardized way to document LLM benchmarks clearly and transparently.
-Inspired by Model Cards and Datasheets, Benchmark metadata cards help researchers and practitioners understand exactly what benchmarks test, how they relate to real-world risks, and how to interpret their results responsibly._
+Inspired by Model Cards and Datasheets, Benchmark metadata cards help researchers and practitioners understand exactly what benchmarks test, how they relate to real-world risks, and how to interpret their results responsibly.
+This is an implementation of the design set out in 'BenchmarkCards: Large Language Model and Risk Reporting' (https://doi.org/10.48550/arXiv.2410.12974)_